 2.1.
 A Few Minutes to Set Up Your Product Feed

 Publitas only accepts the Google Shopping Product Feed specifications, so we highly recommend running through the specifications in our web app (see Product Feed section) to make sure your feed is properly formatted.
-Here’s a link to an example product feed.

 2.2.
 A Link to Your Product Feed